A peak flow meter is a small device used for a simple breathing test. It can be used easily at home to monitor asthma.

 - Most models come with either a low range scale or a regular range scale.
 The low range is best for children under age 8 years (or 130 cm/52 inches).

-If you would like to know more about peak flow meters speak to your asthma educator.
+If you would like to know more about peak flow meters, speak to an asthma educator.